Posted by: Karim Ali

 5. We watch for signs the home needs more work than it seems

 I also pay attention to the quality of any updates.
-Quick renovations done with cheap materials can be a bad sign.
+Quick renovations done with cheap materials can be a red flag.
 So can a lot of fresh paint without much real work being done underneath.
-Paint is easy.
-Proper maintenance is harder.

 This does not mean every older home is a bad idea.
 It just means buyers should go in with open eyes.